sz976/masumi-payment-service/docs/DUAL-ENVIRONMENT-SETUP.md

 2. **Development Environment**
    - Deployed from the `develop` branch
    - Independent of production data and services
-   - Accessible through alternate ports (8080/8443)
+   - Accessible through standard ports (80/443) on a separate VM
    - Uses distinct container names and Docker volume names

 Both environments run in the same VPC for security and resource efficiency.